pulibrary/orangelight/README.md

 * `bundle exec erblint --lint-all`

 #### Run lighthouse from the command line
+This command runs a rails server, so you will need to stop any rails server that is already running locally before running the commands below.

 ```
 bundle exec rake servers:start # if you have not yet started the servers